jixjia/lightweight_object_tracking/README.md

 # A Lightweight Object Tracking method without Deep Learning

 This program demonstrates a solution for tracking objects without requiring to train an object detection model with Deep Learning.
-This solution is best suited to run on stationary cameras that that need to recognize and track moving objects.
+This solution is best suited to run on stationary camera that need to recognise and track moving objects.

 ## Demo
 Click on image to see it in action